silverstripe/silverstripe-sharedraftcontent/README.md

 ## Requirements

-- SilverStripe ^4.4
+- Silverstripe ^4.4

-Note: this version is compatible with SilverStripe 4.
-For SilverStripe 3, please see the 1.x release line.
-Previous 2.x releases exist for earlier SilverStripe 4.x versions.
+Note: this version is compatible with Silverstripe 4.
+For Silverstripe 3, please see the 1.x release line.
+Previous 2.x releases exist for earlier Silverstripe 4.x versions.

 ## Installation